andreasbm/blob/blueprint.md

 <blob-element></blob-element>
 ```

-Remember to give your blob a width and a height.
+Remember to give your blob a width, a height and a background of some sort.
 If you want transitions on your blob you can set the `--blob-transition` css variable.
 Have fun!

 {{ template:license }}